 3. Filter Reports via URL Parameters in Lightning Experience

 It was never supported by Salesforce, but we all used URL hacks in Salesforce Classic to pass filter parameters to a report.
 When Lightning Experience came along, URL hacks didn’t work, which meant users had to switch back to Classic to run the reports, and often they’d forget to switch back when they were done.
-In Spring ’17, report filtering via URL parameters not only works but is officially supported!
+Since Spring ’17, report filtering via URL parameters not only works but is officially supported!

 4. Kanban all the Views!